 - 2 2-3 inch Cinnamon Sticks

-- 1 bottle Red Wine (Burgundy, Zinfandel or Gamay)
+- 1 750-ml bottle Red Wine (Burgundy, Zinfandel or Gamay)

 - ½ cup Whole Blanched Almonds

-- Squeeze juice from orange and place both peel and juice in a 2 quart saucepan.
+- Squeeze juice from orange and place both peel and juice in a 2-quart non-reactive saucepan.

 - Add the sugar, raisins, cloves, cinnamon sticks, and wine.
 Heat over moderate heat until hot but not boiling.
 Allow to simmer 10-15 minutes, strain and serve in mugs with a few blanched almonds in each mug.